yulivee/RoboND-DeepLearning-Project/writeup.md

 I started with the default parameters in the jupyter notebook and started with 31% score.
 As I had trouble acquiring GPU Instances on Amazon and my computer proved to be quite slow with the learning process, I put the code from the notebook into a python script which I feed a json file with the various parameter configurations I wanted to try.
 This way, my computer could keep performing hyperparameter tuning while I could sleep or go to work.
 See training.py and training\_parameters.json.
 The script is called like this `sudo nice -n 19 ./training.py | tee training_output.log` (the nice is to up the priority of the script on linux).

 The tuning was a kind of educated brute-force.
 I started with the default parameters and kept adjusting the learning rate.
 I then tried various epochs and started varying the steps per epoch.
-My best score to date is 41,5% score.
+My best score to date is 41,5% score using only the provided training images.

 ## Neural Network Layers

+### 1x1 Convolutional Layers
+A 1x1 convolutional layer is a mini-neural network of 1 pixel width and height.
+It is typically used between other convolution layers to increase the depth and number of parameters of a model without changing the structure of it.
+In the FCN used in the project, a convolutional layer is used between the encoder and decoder blocks instead of a fully connected layer to create maximum depth while preserving spatial information.

+### Fully connected layers

+In a fully connected layer all neurons have full connections to all activation functions from the previous layer.
+This is the common layer type in regular neural networks (as opposed to covnets).
+Their activations can be calculated with a matrix multiplication and an added bias.
+While this works great in calculating probabilities and answering yes-no questions, this does not work well with images of varying sizes: the size of the input is constrained by the size of the fully connected layer.

-## Image Manipulation
+## Limitations

+In Theory, this model could work for following another object ( dog, cat, car etc.).
+The Convolutional layers are choosing and extracting features from the images on their own, so as long as there is a reasonably large set of training-data it could be trained to follow something else.
+It would probably need a bit of hyperparameter tuning.
+The limitiation I image is, that cars can be pretty indistiguishable - two yellow sedan taxis look pretty much the same apart from the license plate.
+So I imagine that it could be problematic to follow the correct car if there appear two cars of the same model.
+Adding additional layers could help identify more features but I guess it would be hard to fully eliminate that problem.

+In a sense, the simulation was cheating a bit as well, because the hero was wearing a red shirt that no one else was wearing.
+But in real life, it is rare to find two people wearing exactly the same, having the same skintone, haircolor, height and body shape.
+There is more diversity in people than in cars, so the probability of collisions should be pretty small.